Articles on: Live Layers

 Creating a Layer Group

-If you are the first person within your team to use Live Layers with a specific document, you'll automatically be presented with a pop-up to Customize Name for your Layer Group.
+If you're the first person within your team to use Live Layers with a specific document, you'll automatically see a pop-up to customize the name for your Layer Group.
+You'll also have the option to make your Layer Group private.
+When you're ready, tap Create.

 If Make Group Private was selected, enter a Group Password and tap Create.

-Joining an existing Layer Group
+Joining an Existing Layer Group

-TIP: Sometimes you may also see a Show More button.
-When Scriptation processes your script for Live Layers, it analyzes two things - Page Count and File Name.
+💡 TIP: Sometimes you may also see a Show More button.
+When Scriptation processes your script for Live Layers, it analyzes two things — Page Count and File Name:

-If the Page Count and File Name match another Live Layers file within your team, the existing Live Layers Groups appear in the top section.
+• If the Page Count and File Name match another Live Layers file within your team, the existing Live Layers Groups appear in the top section;

-If your Layer Group is password protected, enter the password, and tap OK.
+If your Layer Group is password-protected, enter the password and tap OK.

 Sharing Live Layers